snoyberg/posa-chapter/warp.md

 Haskell provides a nearly ideal approach for network programming.
-This is because the Glasgow Haskell Compiler (GHC), the flagship compiler for Haskell, provides lightweight and robust user threads (or sometime called green threads).
+This is because the Glasgow Haskell Compiler (GHC), the flagship compiler for Haskell, provides lightweight and robust user threads (sometimes called green threads).
 In this section, we will briefly explain the history of server side network programming.